mfrachet/acodingdance/content/blog/unleash-the-curry/index.md

 ```

-The only contract of the `isMultipleOfThree` and `isMultipleOfFive` functions are the fact that they accept one
+The contracts of the `isMultipleOfThree` and `isMultipleOfFive` functions are the fact that they accept one
-value to be compared.
+value to be compared and that their outputs have the same type as their inputs.
 The `x` value is encapsulated and hidden for later use in the closure function.

 ---